terrier-org/pyterrier/docs/troubleshooting/installation.rst

 ----------------------------

 We aim to ensure that there are pre-compiled binaries available for any dependencies with native components, for all supported Python versions and for all major platforms (Linux, macOS, Windows).
-One notable exception is Mac M1 etc., as there are no freely available GitHub Actions runners for M1.
-Mac M1 installs may require to compile some dependencies.

 If the installation failed due to ``pyautocorpus`` did not run successfully, you may need to install ``pcre`` to your machine.